dashdash-chat/dashdash-web/README.md

   * touch Vagrantfile # with no extension
   * Add the contents of https://github.com/lehrblogger/vine-shared/blob/master/Vagrantfile to the VagrantFile
   * vagrant up
-0. Prepare the VM and create a virtualenv
+0. Prepare the VM and create a virtualenv in the VM
   * vagrant ssh
   * sudo apt-get install build-essential #not sure if necessary
   * sudo apt-get install python-dev